George Peacock: Mathematical career

 Another reform at which Peacock labored was the teaching of algebra.
-In 1830 he published A Treatise on Algebra which had for its object the placing of algebra on a true scientific basis, adequate for the development which it had received at the hands of the Continental mathematicians.
-To elevate astronomical science the Astronomical Society of London was founded, and the three reformers Peacock, Babbage and Herschel were again prime movers in the undertaking.
-Peacock was one of the most zealous promoters of an astronomical observatory at Cambridge, and one of the founders of the Philosophical Society of Cambridge.
+In 1830, he published A Treatise on Algebra which had for its object the placing of algebra on a true scientific basis, adequate for the development which it had received at the hands of the Continental mathematicians.
+To elevate astronomical science, the Astronomical Society of London was founded, and the three reformers Peacock, Babbage, and Herschel were again prime movers in the undertaking.
+Peacock was one of the most zealous promoters of an astronomical observatory at Cambridge and one of the founders of the Philosophical Society of Cambridge.

-In 1831 the British Association for the Advancement of Science (prototype of the American, French and Australasian Associations) held its first meeting in the ancient city of York.
+In 1831, the British Association for the Advancement of Science held its first meeting in the ancient city of York.
 One of the first resolutions adopted was to procure reports on the state and progress of particular sciences, to be drawn up from time to time by competent persons for the information of the annual meetings, and the first to be placed on the list was a report on the progress of mathematical science.
-Whewell, the mathematician and philosopher, was a vice-president of the meeting: he was instructed to select the reporter.
+William Whewell was a vice-president of the meeting; he was instructed to select the reporter.
 He first asked William Rowan Hamilton, who declined; he then asked Peacock, who accepted.
-Peacock had his report ready for the third meeting of the Association, which was held in Cambridge in 1833; although limited to Algebra, Trigonometry, and the Arithmetic of Sines, it is one of the best of the long series of valuable reports which have been prepared for and printed by the Association.
+Peacock had his report ready for the third meeting of the Association, which was held in Cambridge in 1833; it covered Algebra, Trigonometry, and the Arithmetic of Sines.

-In 1837 Peacock was appointed Lowndean Professor of Astronomy in the University of Cambridge, the chair afterwards occupied by Adams, the co-discoverer of Neptune, and later occupied by Robert Ball, celebrated for his Theory of Screws.
+In 1837, Peacock was appointed Lowndean Professor of Astronomy in the University of Cambridge.
 An object of reform was the statutes of the university; he worked hard at it and was made a member of a commission appointed by the Government for the purpose.

 He was elected a Fellow of the Royal Society in January 1818.

 In 1842, Peacock was elected as a member of the American Philosophical Society.

 Clerical career

-He was ordained as a deacon in 1819, a priest in 1822 and appointed vicar of Wymeswold in Leicestershire in 1826 (until 1835).
+Peacock was ordained as a deacon in 1819, a priest in 1822, and appointed vicar of Wymeswold in Leicestershire in 1826 (until 1835).

-In 1839 he was appointed Dean of Ely cathedral, Cambridgeshire, a position he held for the rest of his life, some 20 years.
-Together with the architect George Gilbert Scott he undertook a major restoration of the cathedral building.
+In 1839, he was appointed Dean of Ely cathedral, Cambridgeshire, a position he held for the rest of his life, some 20 years.
+Together with the architect George Gilbert Scott, he undertook a major restoration of the cathedral building.
 This included the installation of the boarded ceiling.

 While holding this position he wrote a text book on algebra, A Treatise on Algebra (1830).
 Later, a second edition appeared in two volumes, the one called Arithmetical Algebra (1842) and the other On Symbolical Algebra and its Applications to the Geometry of Position (1845).